THE CARBONDALE POOL HOUSE

 Contact with hosts will be based upon CDC guidelines.
 We are retired professionals who live on the property.

 The Pool House is located in the historic Arbor District.
 Our neighbors are professors and graduate students at SIUC.
 The Pool House is a separate building set within 3/4 acre of fenced grounds with spacious gardens and our main house.
 We have dedicated parking and a private entrance for guests.
-A 5 to 10 minute walk to Southern Illinois University, Memorial Hospital, and Downtown, The Pool House is a s 900 square foot cottage that can sleep at least four.
+A 5 to 10 minute walk to Southern Illinois University, Memorial Hospital, and Downtown, The Pool House is a 900 square foot cottage that can sleep at least four.
 Furnished with mid century modern furniture by Danish designers such as Hans Wegner, Poul Henningsen and Jens Risom, it has a gourmet kitchen, washer dryer, and dishwasher.
 Every guest has access to the pool which is sometimes used by members of the neighborhood as well.
 Your hosts are Jane Adams, retired Anthropology professor at SIUC and D. Gorton, retired New York Times White House Photographer.
 All of the photos on this site were made by D. The Pool House is licensed by the City of Carbondale - Lic.
 No. VRU 2024-04 - and State of Illinois - Lic.
 No. HM-15747.

 © D. Gorton